C/1915 C1 (Mellish)

 Comet Mellish, also known formally as C/1915 C1, is one of five comets discovered by American astronomer John E. Mellish.
-It is a hyperbolic comet that reached perihelion on July 17, 1915.
-However, just two months earlier, Edward E. Barnard had reported the comet had splitted into three distinct objects in May 12, later increasing to four by May 24.
+It is a hyperbolic comet that reached perihelion on 17 July 1915.
+However, just two months earlier, Edward E. Barnard had reported the comet had split into three distinct objects on 12 May, later increasing to four by 24 May.
 In addition, it is thought that this comet was the parent body of the June Lyrids meteor shower, which was first discovered in 1966.